anchpop/wise_mans_haskell/book.md

 "abc"
 ```

 `take` is a function that takes two arguments.
-But if you only supply it with one argument, what you get is a *partially applied function*!sidenote(That's what they're called in other languages, but I think it's an good name.), which needs one more argument to complete.
+But if you only supply it with one argument, what you get is a *partially applied function*!sidenote(That's what they're called in other languages, anyway.), which needs one more argument to complete.

 ```haskell
 Prelude> :t take 3